oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 ### M5

 M5 is a script from Oracle that combines different existing methods to migrate a database.
 The outcome is a simple, reliable, and fast migration solution with minimal downtime.

+M5 procedure supports:
+* Encrypted tablespaces
+* Use of multisection backups (for bigfile tablespaces)
+* Compressed backup sets (requires appropriate license)
+* Better parallelism than previous methods

 You may now *proceed to the next lab*.